 The number of people editing or viewing the spreadsheet (not including you) appears on the button.

 Follow someone’s edits: Click the colored dot next to the person’s name in the participant list.
 If you don’t see a colored dot, the person has the spreadsheet open but isn’t actively participating.

 Hide or show activity (colored cursors or selections): Choose View > Hide Collaboration Activity or View > Show Collaboration Activity (from the View menu at the top of your screen).

-Resolve conflicts: If you’re the spreadsheet owner and there are conflicts, you see a dialog.
+Resolve conflicts: If there are conflicts, you see a dialog.
 Choose the version you want to keep; if you keep more than one, the most recent remains the shared version.

 Opt out of a shared spreadsheet